 Not only does a basic skeleton allow me to provide these same turnouts at rock bottom price without compromising on quality, but gives the customer the opportunity to finish them himself for that sense of accomplishment and pride of ownership that only comes by creating something with one’s own hands.
 In their skeleton form, all the critical work has already been done by me to the same exacting standards as the complete turnouts, but the customer still gets to add his own wood ties, either purchased by the bag, or individually cut from sheet basswood.
 Templates of all fast-tracks turnouts are available from their web-site as free downloads.
 These can be printed out as many times as desired, then glued to your roadbed and used to accurately lay out wood ties to ensure that the skeleton turnouts fit perfectly.
 Skeleton turnouts are also a way to save money in hidden areas such as staging yards, since the wood ties are only cosmetic and the turnout will still function properly without them.
 If you want to purchase your own “quick-stick” tie webs directly from fast-tracks, you can still save a few dollars per turnout by ordering enough to qualify for their bulk discounts and free shipping (or you can get them from me by ordering the “intermediate” option).

-Before closing, I feel that a word of caution is in order for anyone used to mass-produced ready-to-lay turnouts with plastic ties.
+Before closing, I feel that a few words of caution are in order for anyone used to mass-produced ready-to-lay turnouts with plastic ties.
 Hand-built soldered turnouts with glued-on wood ties do require more care in handling.
 Whereas a commercial plastic turnout will (to some extent) quite happily twist and regain its shape without trouble, these turnouts will break if abused.
 They also require a stiffer control mechanism as the switch-points need more force to move properly.
 For example, the flimsy music wire supplied with tortoise and smail switch machines will not work.
 You will need to substitute a much heavier control wire.
 “Fast-tracks” recommend (and sell) 0.037 wire.
-I use an even heavier gauge (0.047) wire whenever it is necessary to pass through foam subroadbed.
+I sometimes use an even heavier gauge (0.047) wire whenever it is necessary to pass through foam subroadbed.
+Tam Valley switch machines come equipped with 0.032" wire, which works well in most cases with roadbed up to 1" thick.
 Also, please note that fast-tracks turnouts (particularly the slip switches) often come out of the jig with a slight upward bow at the ends.
 This is not a defect and is easy to take care of during track-laying just by applying a small amount of weight to the two ends while the glue sets.

 In common with most other brands, these slips and turnouts come with longer lead-ins than are really necessary.
 If you need to fit several components close together to create complex junctions, some trimming may be necessary and the tie arrangement may need modifying – just as with any brand of turnout.
 If you don’t feel up to the challenge, I will be happy to give you a price to supply them with the necessary modifications already made.
 Just send me a message describing the desired arrangement.